Have you ever wondered what it would be like to lie on a bed with hundreds of nails and no blood gushing out?

 Museum of Senses Prague doesn’t have parking of its own.

-However, you can park at Parking Senovážné Square (parking lot), a 2-minute walk from Prague’s Museum of Senses.
+However, you can park at Parking Senovážné Square (parking lot), a two-minute walk from Prague’s Museum of Senses.

 Museum of Senses timings